AvacWeb/Panda/README.md

 ```javascript
 panda.colorNode( codeElement );
 ```
-Note: this will wrap code blocks that in a PRE tag if it is not already to keep spacing and layout correct.
+Note: this will wrap code blocks in a PRE tag if it is not already to keep spacing and layout correct.

 #### Parsing HTML
 The `parse` method deals with parsing a string of HTML and adding the SPAN elements at the correct places.
 This method is used internally when coloring a code block, but it can also be used for external use too, for such things like parsing code in textboxes.

 The method takes two parameters, the language to parse, and the string of code.
 A new string of HTML will be returned with line numbers and span elements included.

-Parsing CSS with line numbers:
+Parsing CSS:
 ```javascript
 panda.parse('css', '#select { display: none }');
 ```